-- there is surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments), and - to earn investment income (known as commercial investments where this is the main purpose)
+- because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - to support local public services by lending to or buying shares in other organisations other organisations (service investments), and - to earn investment income (known as commercial investments where this is the main purpose)

 This investment strategy report meets the requirements of statutory guidance issued by the Government in January 2018 and focuses on the second and third of these categories.
-DLUHC have acknowledged the increase in commercial activities local authorities are engaged in.
+MHCLG have acknowledged the increase in commercial activities local authorities are engaged in.
 The revised guidance requires local authorities to clearly define their approaches and risk appetite for such activity and to gain approval from Council on an annual basis.

-A separate report covering the Treasury Management Strategy will also be produced that fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to both the Chartered Institute of Public Finance and Accountancy (CIPFA) Code and the DLUHC guidance.
+A separate report covering the Treasury Management Strategy will also be produced that fulfils the Authority's legal obligation under the Local Government Act 2003 to have regard to both the CIPFA Code and the MHCLG guidance.

 A Commercial Strategy was approved by Cabinet on 26th November 2018.
-This strategy takes a commercial approach to service design, management, and decisions, encouraging innovation whilst optimising assets and services to exploit opportunities to generate income surplus for reinvestment, and reduce costs.
+This strategy takes commercial approach to service design, management and decisions, encouraging innovation whilst optimising assets and services to exploit opportunities to generate income surplus for reinvestment and reduce costs.
+As part of this the effectiveness of the 'Investment & Change Board' and 'New Commercial Ideas Panel' in this regard, is assessed through the relevant committee'.